 How to Apply for Financial Aid

-The FAFSA has changed!
-The U.S. Department of Education (ED) is implementing a major overhaul of the processes and systems used to offer federal student aid, starting with the 24-25 aid year.
-For those who have previously completed a FAFSA, the 24-25 application looks a bit different!
+The U.S. Department of Education (ED) is continuing to implemment a major overhaul of the processes and systems used to offer federal student aid.
+Applications beginning with the 24-25 FAFSA now look a bit different!

 If when completing the application, you or the contributors to your FAFSA experience any issues, please contact Federal Student Aid at 1-800-433-3243 for assistance.
 They will be able to provide support with technical glitches occurring with an FSA ID and/or the FAFSA.